 - Be a trustee and help manage the charity.

-Here are our current volunteer roles, click on the links for more information about each role.
-Roles for visually impaired volunteers;
+Here is a list of our range of volunteer roles, click on the links for more information about each role.
+We are currently actively seeking a Activity/Social Group Leaders, Information Session Leaders, Activity/ Social Group Sighted Guides and Admin Support Roles for visually impaired volunteers;

 Roles for sighted volunteers;

 Roles for all;

 - Feedback Collector